behnazkhoshnood/good-cook-ms3/README.md

   - Unregistered users and all the other users are able to view all recipes that have been uploaded by registered users on All recipes page.
   - Upon registering/loggin in, the user will be greeted with the flash note on top of the "All Recipes" page(get_recipes.html)
   - All recipies are shown in a collapsible drop down list.
   - The recipe name, created_by, date of the recipe, edit button and delete button is shown on the header of the collapsible list, for desktop view.
-In smaller views just the recipe name is shown on the header and the user name and date of insertion is added on top of the body section of the collapsible.
+In mobile views just the recipe name and edit button is shown on the header and the user name and date of insertion and delete button is added on top of the body section of the collapsible.
   - Recipes information like recipe category, marks, ingredients, cooking steps and recipe image are included in body of the collapsible.
   - Admin Users, will be able to delete the data of recipes entered by all users, whereas everyone else will only be able to edit or delete their own recipies.
-  - Delete button is shown in all views to the admin in the colapsible header whereas for other users this button will change position to the top of edit form in mobile view.
+  - Delete button is shown in all views to the admin in the colapsible header whereas for other users this button will change position to the top of collapsible body.

 - Register/Login